katxeus/civic-participation-network/README.md

 ## CivicTech API
 This is not only for a single geocivic locale but will also made to inspire several other civic locales as a free open source project to help inspire and foster better civic engagement and participation.

+## Monitoring and Evaluation
+To act as a monitoring and Evaluation tool grounded in principles of needs assessment